WayScience/virtual_stain_flow/src/virtual_stain_flow/models/README.md

     - `PixelShuffle2DUpBlock`: Up-samples image by a factor of 2.

 ### Stages
-Stages are packaged sequences of blocks that perform a specific operation, such as downsampling or upsampling followed by compute.
+Stages are collections of blocks, defining an ordered sequence of block operations, such as downsampling or upsampling followed by dimension preserving compute operation.

 A `Stage` class accepts a `in_block` handle and a `comp_block` handle, and dynamically creates a sequence of blocks with compatible input/output sizes.